-Positive latches on internal doors, including cupboard doors, are recommended and all interior fittings should be secured to withstand a 10 G load.
+Positive latches on internal doors, including cupboard doors, are recommended and all interior fittings should be secured to withstand forces experienced during normal driving conditions.

 External fittings or protrusions that are not technically essential to the operation of the vehicle and that are likely to increase the risk of injury to any person are not permitted.